tlogan/ERST/README.md

 ### TODO (Symbolic Implementation)
+- reconsider if SKOLEMS should be intersected with FTV constraints to get bound variables in `combine_fix`
+    - or if the skolems should be subtracted instead
+    - do the bound IDs result in flexible or skolem variables when solved?
 - update Fixpoint Subtyping rules
 - update skolem case of Fixpoint to match rule in paper
 - update variable rules: no need to use intersect and unionize in variable rules